Genocs/tensorflow-v2/README.md

 ## Prerequisites

-Python environment must be present and correctly configured in order o use these exercises.
+Python environment is required and correctly configured in order o use these exercises.

 Please check:
 * [Anaconda](https://www.continuum.io).